Judicial Profile: Department 1

 - Judicial Experience

 - Appointed to the bench December 1998.
 Judge Austin has had Criminal, Civil and Family assignments during the last 17 years.
-Currently serving as 2015 Presiding Judge.
+Presiding Judge 2015 and 2016.

 - Pre-bench Civic & Professional Activities